ssebs/MiniMacroPad/README.md

 - [ ] Pics of my arduino

 ## Completed work (moved from todo or TD)
+- [x] Add pre and post wrapper functions to all
 - [x] config file for macropad settings
 - [x] JSON customizable actions (or YAML)
   - [x] make this save / load to ~/minimacropad-config.json